reg1reg1/reg1reg1.github.io/_posts/2020-04-10-Privacy-By-Design.md

 The first step would be to identifying where the personal data or customer data is located in your organization - This is important, as only then would you be in a position to categorize it and associate the risks associated with that data.

-The privacy team is responsible for collectively recognizing what part of customer data is PII (Personally Identifiable Information) say names, phone-numbers, ip's ,etc. This would vary from organization to organization, but once done, the team needs to then
+The privacy team is responsible for collectively recognizing what part of customer data is PII (Personally Identifiable Information) say names, phone-numbers, ip's ,etc. This would vary from organization to organization, jurisdiction to jurisdiction, but once done, the team needs to then identify where this data is and primarily 3 major points with regards to this data with regards to the architecture.

+One of the core desired outcomes of privacy by design is to use the bare minimum data required for providing functionality.

+1. **Ingress**: Identify through which streams your organization is ingesting data.
+What ways does the PII flow into your organization?.
+What are the control limitations on this data?
+What are the security controls in place (encryption , access control) to ensure this data is ingested properly, and what is the motive of collecting this data?
+These are some of the important questions that should manifest themselves into the implementations of data ingestion for PII.
+2.